 To make your strength training as effective as possible, you will need guidance on which exercises to do, how to perform them correctly and how many reps to do each week.

-This is why we have built a seven-week treatment program that takes you every step of the way to treating your Osgood Schlatters pain now, and forever.
-Our program includes video demonstrations, an exercise workbook, pain log, and includes expert coaches and a Facebook support group to support you every step of the way through your treatment journey.
+This is why we have built a seven-week Osgood treatment program that takes you every step of the way to treating your Osgood Schlatters pain now, and forever.
+Our program includes video demonstrations, an exercise workbook, pain log, and includes expert coaches and an online support group to support you every step of the way through your treatment journey.